 Putting spare change to work

-But you shouldn’t overlook the power those nickels and dimes in your pocket can have.
 A survey from MyBankTracker found that 55.5% of Americans don’t do anything with their spare change.
 They just let it sit.
 But those coins quickly add up and you can put them to work.

 When you make a purchase on your credit or debit card, some apps automatically round up the price to the nearest dollar and place the excess — the coins that would wind up in your pocket if you were paying cash — into a smart investment portfolio.

 Your spare change may not seem like much.
-But take a look at this math: $2.50 worth of daily round-ups adds up to $900 per year — which can then earn more money in the market.
+But take a look at this math: $2.50 worth of daily round-ups add up to $900 per year — which can then earn more money in the market.